Game4Move78/zsh-bitwarden/README.md

 bw_enable_cache
 ```

-When this command is in the zshrc file, it will set variables `gpg --encrypt --default-recipient-self` to encrypt the vault, and store it in memory.
+When this command is in the zshrc file, it will set the `ZSH_BW_CACHE*` environmental variables.
+When these variables are set `gpg --encrypt --default-recipient-self` will encrypt the vault and store it in memory.
 Alternatively set them yourself.
+E.g.

 ```
 export ZSH_BW_CACHE="/run/user/$UID/zsh-bitwarden"